What are Ticks?

 They are particularly active between Spring and Autumn, though vigilance throughout the year is recommended.

-Dogs travelling on a pet passport are also at greater risk, as continental Europe has some tick borne illnesses which are not present in the UK.
+Dogs travelling abroad are also at greater risk, as many other countries, including continental Europe, have some tick borne illnesses which are not present in the UK.
+So if you are planning to take your pet abroad, either on holiday or because you are moving there, please do check with us.

 What can I do to prevent ticks?